 - Best areas to Stay in Paros

-If this is your first time visiting the island, I recommend to stay in Mykonos town which is the best area to stay in Mykonos for first-timers.
-Central location, plenty of tourist attractions and tourist amenities within walking distance from your hotel.
+Overall, Mykonos town is the best area to stay in Mykonos for first-timers.
+There are plenty of tourist attractions and amenities within walking distance from your hotel.
 With its well connected public transportations, you can easily travel to other towns and villages on the island.